 To achieve greater application performance, MPK allows you to decompose a global rendering task into smaller tasks and to assign the smaller tasks to individual pipes.
 The task division requires a decomposition scheme.
 In general, a decomposition scheme sends a scene to render to each pipe, gets back rendered images from each pipe for further composition, and then renders the final image.
+An exception is cull decomposition, where the cull operation is parallelized with the draw operation.

 Figure 4-1 illustrates the role of source and destination channels in scalable rendering.